 Useful if Giemsa stain is negative but high suspicion of babesiosis exists.
 Will not detect B. duncani or strain MO-1.

-- Separate serum or plasma from cells ASAP or within 2 hours of collection.
-Transfer 1 mL serum or plasma to an ARUP Standard Transport Tube.
-(Min: 0.1 mL) Parallel testing is preferred, and convalescent specimens must be received within 30 days from receipt of the acute specimens.
+Separate from cells ASAP or within 2 hours of collection.
+Transfer 1 mL serum to an ARUP Standard Transport Tube.
+(Min: 0.2 mL) Parallel testing is preferred, and convalescent specimens must be received within 30 days from receipt of the acute specimens.
 Mark specimens plainly as "acute" or "convalescent."

 1:16 Equivocal - Repeat testing in 10-14 days may be helpful.

 > 1:16 Positive - IgG antibody to Babesia detected, which may indicate a current or past infection.

 |0093050||Babesia microti Antibody, IgM by IFA||< 1:20 Negative - No significant level of detectable Babesia IgM antibody.